Profile

 M.Sc.
 Stephanie Käs |

-My current research centers on Human Pose Estimation (HPE), especially gesture and action recognition using CNN-based methods as well as Video Language Models on fisheye images and videos.
+My current research centers on Human Movement Estimation, especially gesture and action recognition using Large Language- and Foundation Models on monocular (fisheye) images and videos.
 In my previous works, I contributed to data science projects in particle physics and railway engineering.
-I have gained significant teaching experience and place strong emphasis on clear science communication, as well as agile project and group management.
+I have gained significant supervision and teaching experience and place strong emphasis on clear science communication, as well as agile project and group management.

 Publications

-- Käs, S., Peter, S., Thillmann, H. et al. B. Systematic Evaluation of Different Projection Methods for Monocular 3D Human Pose Estimation on Heavily Distorted Fisheye Images.
+Käs, S., Peter, S., Thillmann, H. et al.: Systematic Evaluation of Different Projection Methods for Monocular 3D Human Pose Estimation on Heavily Distorted Fisheye Images.
 In Proceedings of the IEEE International Conference on Robotics and Automation (2025).

 Student Supervision